Adolph Zukor: Paramount Pictures

 The Paramount Pictures Corporation was formed to distribute films made by Famous Players–Lasky and a dozen smaller companies which were pulled into Zukor's corporate giant.
 The consolidations led to the formation of a nationwide film distribution system.

 In 1917, Zukor acquired 50% of Lewis J. Selznick's Select Pictures which led Selznick's publicity to wane.
 Later, however, Selznick bought out Zukor's share of Select Pictures.

 Zukor shed most of his early partners; the Frohman brothers, Hodkinson and Goldwyn were out by 1917.

-In 1919, the company bought 135 theaters in the Southern states, making the producing concern the first that guaranteed exhibition of its own product in its own theaters.
-He revolutionized the film industry by organizing production, distribution, and exhibition within a single company.
+In 1919, the company bought 135 theatres in the Southern states, making the producing concern the first that guaranteed exhibition of its own product in its own theaters.
+He revolutionised the film industry by organising production, distribution, and exhibition within a single company.

 Zukor believed in employing stars.
 He signed many of the early ones, including Mary Pickford, Roscoe "Fatty" Arbuckle, Marguerite Clark, Pauline Frederick, Douglas Fairbanks, Gloria Swanson, Rudolph Valentino, and Wallace Reid.
 With so many important players, Zukor also pioneered "Block Booking" for Paramount Pictures, which meant that an exhibitor who wanted a particular star's films had to buy a year's worth of other Paramount productions.
 That system gave Paramount a leading position in the 1920s and 1930s, but led the government to pursue it on antitrust grounds for more than 20 years.

 Zukor was the driving force behind Paramount's success.
 Through the teens and twenties, he also built the Publix Theatres Corporation, a chain of nearly 2000 screens.
 He also ran two production studios, one in Astoria, New York (now the Kaufman Astoria Studios) and the other in Hollywood, California.

+In 1923, Paramount under Zukor's leadership would begin distributing some sound film content through Phonofilm, with Phonofilm even initially being described during its 15 April 1923 public premiere as "Adolph Zukor presents Phonofilm."

 In 1926, Zukor hired independent producer B. P. Schulberg, who had an unerring eye for new talent, to run the new West Coast operations.
 Lasky and Zukor purchased the Robert Brunton Studios, a 26-acre facility at 5451 Marathon Street, for US$1 million.
 In 1927, Famous Players–Lasky took the name Paramount Famous Lasky Corporation.
 In 1930, because of the importance of the Publix Theatres, it became the Paramount Publix Corporation.

 By then, Zukor was turning out 60 features a year.
 He made deals to show them all in theaters controlled by Loew's Incorporated, and also continued to add more theaters to his own chain.
 By 1920, he was in a position to charge what he wished for film rentals.
 Thus he pioneered the concept, now the accepted practice in the film industry, by which the distributor charges the exhibitor a percentage of box-office receipts.